Astrophysics (Index) | About |

 above 4×108 K | gamma rays |

-Black-body radiation from astronomical sources is typically infrared, visible light, or ultraviolet.
+The largely black-body radiation from stars and other such astronomical sources typically peaks in the infrared, visible light, or ultraviolet.